zhenjess/Birds/README.md

 ## Features
   * Secure frontend to backend user authentication using BCrypt.
-  * Users can select and customize which pair of shoes to purchase from the shoe index.
+  * Users can view pairs of shoes from the shoe collection.
-  * Users can learn more about the materials used to produce the pair through the links.
+  * Users can learn more about the materials used to produce the pair through material links.
   * Shoe catalog dynamically adapts to display the entire shoe collection in an appealing way.
-  * Birds support images and animated GIFs.
+  * Smooth loading and transitions through tabs and pages.
+  * Implemented animations, gifs, and images for improved user experience.

 ### Shoe Collection